Scheduled MonumentsWalesPillar-Cross in Llandough Churchyard

 What is Pillar-Cross in Llandough Churchyard?

-Pillar-Cross in Llandough Churchyard is an early medieval stone cross, likely dating from the sixth to eighth century, representing an important form of Christian monument in Wales during the post-Roman period.
+Pillar-Cross in Llandough Churchyard is an Early Medieval stone cross of probable seventh or eighth-century date.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM209.

 What period does Pillar-Cross in Llandough Churchyard date from?

 Pillar-Cross in Llandough Churchyard dates from the early medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Pillar-Cross in Llandough Churchyard?